 And I began work on the project that was burning a hole in my brain—my series of novels about Jesus of Nazareth, now titled Crown of Thorns.
 It’s a huge project, and it’s consumed my life now for several years.
-I’m getting close to releasing Book 1 in the series.
-And Book 2 is mostly written in first draft.
+I released Book 1 in April, 2020.
+And Book 2 is now in editing.
 I have Book 3 and Book 4 mapped out in my head.
 I’m fired up to get this done.

 So that’s where I’m at now.

 I’m going to finish the Crown of Thorns series.
 It’ll be four books, each covering roughly one year.

 Return to the City of God